ahmediblao1/FilterPro-image-editor/README.md

 Installation
 FilterPro does not require any installation.
 Simply download the project files and open the index.html file in any modern web browser.

-License
-FilterPro is released under the MIT License.
-See LICENSE for details.